 That’s enough of this behind-the-scenes stuff, it’s time to get back to the real world.
 Thanks again for reading and I’m looking forward to taking it all up several notches as the blog begins its second year of existence in just a few weeks.

 *The Alexa Toolbar is a browser add-on which displays the ranking of any site you visit in a tiny bar graph at the top of the browser.
 The toolbar sends anonymous stats to the Alexa web ranking company, which in turn determine the popularity of that website.
 The only weird part is, only bloggers actually use that toolbar, so your Alexa rank is really a measure of how popular your site is with bloggers.
-But yet many people haven’t caught onto this weakness, so your Alexa rank influences your rankings in the top 100 list as well as how much you get paid for advertising spots.
+But yet many people haven’t caught onto this weakness, so your Alexa rank influences your rankings in the various top 100 blogs lists as well as how much you get paid for advertising spots.
 If a significant number of readers could be enticed to run the toolbar… hoohoo, that would be funny.
 There are already blogger networks which do a good job of exploiting this loophole, although MMM is not a member of any, hence my less-good current rank.